| |

 overflows the saucer and drains away, keeping the plant from drowning.

-Cut a plastic saucer to 1
+Cut a plastic saucer that fits the bottom of the culture pot to about

 |